five places to party at this new year’s eve (if you actually want to have a good time) | read | i-D

 Output, Brooklyn, New York

 Brooklyn's Output doesn't give much away.
-With a Resident Advisor bio that simply reads, "Output is open to anyone, but is not for everyone", it's safe to say the Williamsburg venue has a minimalist approach to clubbing.
-What we do know, is that Output's industrial warehouse-style space hosts 500 or so people, has a Funktion One sound system that puts out sound at heart-palpitating volume, a strict no-photo policy (because who actually wants to see those photos your annoying friend took at 6am?) and has previously pulled in the likes of John Digweed, Seth Troxler and Carl Cox.
-Aside from the heavyweights, Outpost is also renowned for its carefully curated lineups of the unsung local heroes of the New York dance scene.
-If you're looking to see in 2017 with a triple header you can catch Recondite on 30 December, Digweed on New Year's Eve and Maya Jane Coles on 1 January.
+With a Resident Advisor bio that simply reads, "Output is open to anyone, but is not for everyone," it's safe to say the Williamsburg venue has a minimalist approach to clubbing.
+What we do know: Output's industrial warehouse-style space hosts 500 or so people, has a Funktion One sound system that puts out sound at heart-palpitating volume, a strict no-photo policy (because who actually wants to see those photos your annoying friend took at 6am?), and has previously pulled in the likes of John Digweed, Seth Troxler, and Carl Cox.
+Aside from the heavyweights, Output is also renowned for its carefully curated lineups of the unsung local heroes of the New York dance scene.
+If you're looking to see in 2017 with a triple-header, you can catch Recondite on December 30, Digweed on New Year's Eve, and Maya Jane Coles on January 1.

 Robert-Johnson, Offenbach, Frankfurt